tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/DeepDive QueryService.md

 all=>
 ```

-In the next set of queries we will extend the above query, in order to get a complete view on the customers and their behavior that have been visiting the "Cancel Service" page.
-You will learn how to use the Adobe Defined Function to sessionize information, identify the sequence and timiong of events.
+In the next set of queries we will extend the above query, in order to get a complete view on the customers and their behavior that have been visiting the "help" page.
+You will learn how to use the Adobe Defined Function to sessionize information, identify the sequence and timing of events.

 ## Exercise 2